 Most North Americans do not consume enough potassium.
 Potassium is found in our fruits and vegetables.
 California Prunes are a great source of potassium with 1 serving (5-6 prunes) containing almost 300 mg.
 Adequate potassium helps to ensure we don’t lose too much calcium through regular body metabolism and elimination of waste through urine.

 Magnesium is a key nutrient in regards to building strong healthy bones.
-Magnesium not only helps with calcium absorption, but it also plays a role in hormonal pathways that influence bone metabolism (as is boron – another micronutrient found in California Prunes!).
+It not only helps with calcium absorption, but it also plays a role in hormonal pathways that influence bone metabolism.
+(As is boron – another micronutrient found in California Prunes!).

 Vitamin K plays a role in actually improving bone mineral density in those with osteoporosis, and reduces fracture risk.
 Sources of vitamin K include leafy greens, and you guessed it, California Prunes!